 Paid Bornhuetter-Ferguson Method.
 A method assigning partial weight to initial expected losses for each accident year and partial weight to observed paid losses.
 The weights assigned to the initial expected losses decrease as the accident year matures.
-This method is used to evaluate both our Nevada business and our other than Nevada husiness
+This method is used to evaluate both our Nevada business and our other than Nevada business.

 Reported Bornhuetter-Ferguson Method.
 A method assigning partial weight to the initial expected losses and partial weight to observed reported loss dollars (paid losses plus case reserves).
 The weights assigned to the initial expected losses decrease as the accident year matures.
-This method is used to evaluate our other than November the property of the property
+This method is used to evaluate our other than Nevada business